laushenrique/laushenrique/README.md

-- 👋 Hi, I’m @laushenrique
+- 👋 Hi, I’m @laushenrique, a disruptive technology enthusiast, cinefile and Automation Engineer
-- 👀 I’m interested in Cloud & DevOps
+- 👀 I’m interested in Data Science, Python Language, AI, Cloud and DevOps.
+As a hobby, I enjoy XR, VR, AR, and some Metaverse stuff...
-- 🌱 I’m currently learning OpenShift, Red Hat Enterprise Linux, Cloud, DevOps, Node, AWS, Azure, NPM, JavaScript, DockerHub
+- 🌱 Currently learning Python, Data Science, OpenShift, Red Hat Enterprise Linux, Cloud, DevOps, Node, AWS, Azure, NPM, JavaScript, DockerHub
-- 💞️ I’m looking to collaborate on Industrial Automation, PLC and HMI programming, Siemens MindSphere and everything that I can share and add some experience/knowledge
+- 💞️ Looking to collaborate on Industrial Automation, PLC and HMI programming, Siemens MindSphere and everything that I can share and add some experience/knowledge
 - 📫 How to reach me: laus.santos@outlook.com

 <!---